newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 #### `gaTrackingId`

-Tracking Id for Google Analytics with [`gatsby-plugin-gdpr-tracking`](https://www.gatsbyjs.com/plugins/gatsby-plugin-gdpr-tracking/) plugin with the Gatsby site.
-For more details on Google Analytics Tracking Ids, visit [the documentation.](https://support.google.com/analytics/answer/1008080?visit_id=637396929080724679-4016043558&rd=1).
+Tracking ID for use with Google Analytics.
+For more details on Google Analytics Tracking IDs, visit [the documentation.](https://support.google.com/analytics/answer/1008080?visit_id=637396929080724679-4016043558&rd=1).

 #### `splitio`